parodos-dev/orchestrator-helm-chart/README.md

 - [PostgreSQL](https://www.postgresql.org/) database is available with credentials to manage the tablespace (optional).
   - A [reference implementation](#postgresql-deployment-reference-implementation) is provided for your convenience.
 - A Github API Token - in order to import items into the catalog, there is a need for GITHUB_TOKEN with the permissions as detailed [here](https://backstage.io/docs/integrations/github/locations/).
 For classic token, include the following permissions: repo (all), admin:org (read:org) and user (read:user, user:email).
+- `ArgoCD/Red Hat GitOps` operator is installed and one instance of `ArgoCD` exists in a given namespace (later referenced by `ARGOCD_NAMESPACE` env var)
+  - Validated API is `argoproj.io/v1alpha1/AppProject`
+- `Tekton/Red Hat Pipelines` operator is installed in a given namespace (later referenced by `ARGOCD_NAMESPACE` env var)
+  - Validated APIs are `tekton.dev/v1beta1/Task` and `tekton.dev/v1/Pipeline`

 Note that as of November 6, 2023, OpenShift Serverless Operator is based on RHEL 8 images which are not supported on the ARM64 architecture.
 Consequently, deployment of this helm chart on an [OpenShift Local](https://www.redhat.com/sysadmin/install-openshift-local) cluster on Macbook laptops with M1/M2 chips is not supported.

 ### Deploying PostgreSQL reference implementation